feyman2016/michaellancaster/_posts/2013-09-24-javascript-script-dependency-loader-on-demand.markdown.markdown

 Check out on Github <a href="http://www.github/weblancaster/jet" target=""_blank title="Jet js">Jet.js</a>

-My goal here is to make the Web Application faster therefore download scripts asynchronously (non-block), better organized script dependency and very very lightweight.
+My goal here is to make the Web Application faster therefore <strong> download scripts asynchronously (non-block), better organized script dependency and very very lightweight</strong>.

 Below is the code to make the "magic" happen..just a few lines of code.